Internal medicine

 Lifestyle Guidance

-• Reduce purine-rich foods (liver, dried fish, cod roe).
+• Limit foods high in purine (liver, dried fish, shirako)

 Chronic Kidney Disease (CKD)

-Chronic kidney disease is a condition where kidney function is reduced for three months or more, diagnosed by an eGFR <60 or persistent proteinuria.
-It is said that approximately 1 in 8 adults are affected, and it poses a significant risk for dialysis initiation and cardiovascular disease.
+Chronic kidney disease is a condition where kidney function has been decreased for three months or more, and it is diagnosed when eGFR is <60 or urine protein positivity continues.
+It is said that about 1 in 8 adults are affected, and it is a major risk for dialysis initiation and cardiovascular disease.

 Stage eGFR (ml/min/1.73㎡) Condition